-Many parents help in school as volunteers and are a welcome addition to our team of adults.
-By law, all these adults must be police checked, fill in an application form and follow our induction procedure and probationary period.
-Parents can help with activities as varied as hearing children read, supporting children within the classroom such as painting, artwork, letter formation and design technology.
-It is not just mums that volunteer, dads and grandparents do too.
+Parent volunteers are a welcome addition to our team of adults.
+By law, all these adults must be police checked and follow our induction procedure and probationary period.
+Family volunteers can help with activities such as sharing books, painting, letter formation and design technology.
 If you have some spare time and would like to get involved, please talk to the class teacher.
-There are lots of classes to help in, you could make a valuable contribution to the school, have some fun, and gain real satisfaction.
-Alternatively, if you do not want to work directly with the children but would still like to contribute to the education and welfare of the pupils, we would welcome support of maintaining our science garden and plant area around school.
+There are lots of classes to help in, you could make a valuable contribution to the school, have some fun and gain real satisfaction.
+Alternatively, if you do not want to work directly with the children but would still like to contribute to the education and welfare of the pupils, we would welcome support in other ways.
+Please let us know what skills you have to offer and what your availability might be.